JensDijkstra/Project-NAO/Design Report/DesignReport.md

 The user may ask questions about their training and say their goodbyes to Blue The NAO robot then shuts down by itself in a safe position, so it will not fall over once the motors are off.

 ### 6.2 Angle Calculations (Jens)
-In order to accuratly Judge the users movements, Blue needs to make some calculations.
+In order to accurately Judge the users movements, Blue needs to make some calculations.
 Every joint can move in one or more directions.
 These directions are called the jaw, roll and pitch axes.
 The angles can be calculated with a fairly simple formula.
 - roll:   Φ<sub>r</sub> = atan(|Y1-Y2| / |X1-X2|)
 - pitch:  Φ<sub>p</sub> = atan(|Y1-Y2| / |Z1-Z2|)
 - yaw:    Φ<sub>y</sub> = atan(|Z1-Z2| / |X1-X2|)